-11 Insider secrets to thriving during clinical rotations
+7 Insider secrets to thriving during clinical rotations

-“The secret to thriving in a clinical rotation in med school is to completely immerse yourself in the rotation as though you planned to specialize in the rotation’s discipline."
+“The secret to thriving in a clinical rotation in med school is to completely immerse yourself in the rotation as though you planned to specialize in the rotation’s discipline,” Dr. Remakus says.

 “Rarely again in your career will you have as much time to spend with individual patients.
-Getting to know them can be mutually beneficial,” Dr. Doggett says.
+Getting to know them can be mutually beneficial,” says Dr. Lisa Doggett, a family physician and senior medical director for HGS AxisPoint Health.
 “You might even ask them what qualities they value in a doctor.
 Patients have more to teach you than anyone else.”

-4. Remember to be a student
+3. Remember to balance your responsibilities as a student

 “Your main job is to learn as much as you can.”

-5. Always be prepared
+4. Always be prepared

-“Be prepared,” Dr. Bergin stresses.
-“Whether it's having your lab work or x-rays readily available, or studying up on a case, just be prepared.”
+“Be prepared,” she stresses.
+“Whether it's having your lab work or x-rays readily available or studying up on a case, just be prepared.”

-7. Develop professional habits and stick to them
+5. Develop professional habits and stick to them

 “The start of clinical rotations often marks the first time young medical students have to show up on time for the job, dressed and groomed in a professional manner,” Dr. Beddingfield explains.
 “This can take some getting used to, but it’s best to adjust to this quickly.”

-10. Make time for personal well-being
+6. Make time for self-care

 “Make time to exercise, sleep when you can, and eat three meals a day,” she suggests.
 “You have to prioritize self-care, or it won’t happen.”
 She says she started her healthy habits in medical school and has continued them throughout her entire career.